HienAtGitHub/MachineLearning_CS6741/Classification/README.txt

-This is the placeholder for all the raw datasets.
+This is the placeholder for all the raw datasets for the two classification problems.